wazuh/wazuh-documentation/source/installation-guide/index.rst

 This section aims to guide the user through the process of installing Wazuh and its multiple components.
 A brief explanation about each component and its capabilities can be found in the :ref:`getting started <components>` section.

-There are two main sections of this guide devoted to the installation of the Wazuh and Elasticsearch servers, depending on the Wazuh Stack flavor that the user choose.
+There are two main sections of this guide devoted to the installation of the Wazuh and Elasticsearch servers, depending on the Wazuh Stack flavor that the user selects.
-A section dedicated to the recommended requirements and another section as an alternative to do the installation using packages instead of repositories.
+Another section is then dedicated to the recommended requirements and a final section covers how to perform the installation using packages instead of repositories.

-The following diagram shows a typical installation:
+The following diagram illustrates a typical installation:

 .. thumbnail:: ../images/installation/Setup.png
   :align: center
   :width: 100%

-This section gives the instructions to install the Wazuh Stack, the instructions of how to install the Wazuh agents can be found :ref:`here <installation_agents>`.
+In this page you will find instructions on how to install the Wazuh Stack, the instructions of how to install the Wazuh agents can be found :ref:`here <installation_agents>`.

 Wazuh Stack flavors
 -------------------

-The user can select among these two flavors of Wazuh Stack the one that better suits their environment:
+The user can select the flavor of Wazuh Stack the one that better suits their environment:

 - Open Distro for Elasticsearch:  Is an Apache 2.0-licensed distribution of Elasticsearch     enhanced with enterprise security, alerting, SQL support, automated index management, deep performance analysis, among other features.
 Open Distro for Elasticsearch is 100% open source and community-driven.